 Flexibility is the name of the game with Logitech’s G900 Chaos Spectrum gaming mouse.
 The device is one of the few currently on the market that allows for both wired and wireless use.
 When wired, the mouse has a long, 2-meter USB cable that can reach almost anywhere.
 When wireless, the device maximizes battery life without sacrificing accuracy or DPI settings.

 Customizability also extends to the mouse’s side buttons, which can be both programmed or completely removed from the device altogether.
 The company has achieved this feat by using magnetic side button enclosures.
 Simply pull firmly to remove, or put into place and attach the side buttons when they’re needed most.
-Customizable DPI and LED backlighting allow this mouse to meet any need on the fly, which is a relief to many of the most demanding PC gamers.
+Customizable DPI and LED backlighting to allow this mouse to meet any need on the fly, which is a relief to many of the most demanding PC gamers.

 - Mouse has been designed for fully ambidextrous use